E-Sign Banner

 EMP.HOL.08

-Employees must take four weeks' statutory leave in the year in which the worker is entitled to it, although some or all of the additional statutory holiday entitlement can be carried over and must be used in the following leave year.
+Employees must take four weeks’ statutory leave in the year in which it arises, although some or all of the additional statutory holiday entitlement can be carried over and must then be used in the following leave year.

-This letter has optional clauses depending on whether or not the employer requires its employees to carry over leave or use it in the leave year in which it accrues.
+This letter includes optional clauses to reflect whether the employer requires employees to carry over leave or use it in the leave year in which it accrues.

-Letter Designating Holiday For An Employee Who Has Not Taken Full Annual Leave Entitlement is part of Employment Documents.
-Just £35.00 + VAT provides unlimited downloads from Employment Documents for 1 year.
+Letter Designating Holiday For An Employee Who Has Not Taken Full Annual Leave Entitlement is part of Employment.
+Just £38.50 + VAT provides unlimited downloads from Employment for 1 year.

 Top